oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/serialization.md

 We include a basic example of the encoding for a `QQPolyRingElem` so one can get a taste before delving into the source code.
 Here we store the polynomial `x^3 + 2x + 1//2`.
-The encoding for polynomials is to store a list of tuples, where each entry in the list represents a term of the polynomial.
-Where the first entry of the tuple is the exponent and the second entry is the coefficient.
+The encoding for polynomials is to store a list of tuples, where each entry in the list represents a term of the polynomial and where the first entry of the tuple is the exponent and the second entry is the coefficient.
 Here we serialize a univariate polynomial so the first entries are always integers, in general this may be an array of integers.
 The coefficients here are elements of `QQ` however in general the coefficients themselves may be described as polynomials of the generators of some field extension, i.e. the second entry may again be a list of tuples and so on.
-The nested structure of the coefficient will depending on the description of the field extension.
+The nested structure of the coefficient will depend on the description of the field extension.